 Hence, the importance of using well-written documents to record a nominee director arrangement cannot be overstated, given the risks highlighted above.

-This is the most important part where you need to pay attention to.
 There are various reasons for using a nominee director.
-Singapore Company Law requires foreign investors setting up companies in the Republic to appoint an ordinarily resident director and a resident company secretary.
+Singapore company laws require foreign investors setting up companies in the Republic to appoint an ordinarily resident director and a resident company secretary.

-The director must be a Singapore citizen or may have a residence or permanent employment pass.
+The director must be a Singapore citizen, a permanent resident, or a holder of one of Singapore’s valid work permits.
 However, there are situations in which a foreign business cannot find a local partner.

-One of the greatest advantages of this appointment is the privacy of the shareholder or the ‘actual’ director.
-Moreover, your nominee director can set up the company’s bank account, complete the taxation registration and obtain the required licenses to operate your business.
-This will not only save you time to concentrate on growing your business, but also save you much money.
+One of the primary advantages of this appointment is the privacy of the shareholder or the ‘actual’ director.
+The nominee director may proceed to set up the company’s bank account, complete the taxation registration, and obtain the required licenses for the purposes of business operations.
+This will save time for the owner who can now concentrate on growing the business.
+It will also save the owner much money.

-The role of a nominee director is not illegal under Singapore law, if it is used for legitimate reasons.
-The existence and identity of the company owner is recorded for the benefit of public agencies such as the Inland Revenue Authority of Singapore and ACRA.
+The role of a nominee director is not illegal under Singapore law if it is used for legitimate reasons.
+The existence and identity of the company owner is recorded for the benefit of public agencies such as the Inland Revenue Authority of Singapore (IRAS) and ACRA.

 ACRA states: “A director must make decisions objectively, act in the best interest of the company, avoid conflicts of interest, and be honest and diligent in carrying out his duties.”